reclaimhosting/imagemagick-deployment-ubuntu/README.md

 # imagemagick-deployment-ubuntu

-Notes for installing imagemagick on cPanel servers running Ubuntu
+Notes for installing imagemagick on cPanel servers running Ubuntu.

 Build it and install to `/opt/imagemagick` on ubuntudev.
 Check out the instructions at https://imagemagick.org/script/install-source.php to get the latest version.